fledge-iot/fledge/docs/91_version_history.rst

        - fledge-south-mqtt-sparkplug: Added an option to attach the topic as a datapoint, enabling its use in later filters for applications like passing placement hints to north plugins.
 Additionally, the plugin now supports long integer and double values.
        - The fledge-south-benchmark plugin has been enhanced to allow support for multiple datapoints per asset.
-       - foglamp-south-s2opcua: Added a new Datapoint Name configuration, allowing users to choose between Browse Name (default) or Node Id for naming datapoints, while asset names derived from parent OPC UA objects remain based on Browse Name.
-The plugin now supports control operations flowing from FogLAMP to OPC UA devices.
-Additionally, improvements have been made to subscription configuration, and debug trace output is now included in FogLAMP support bundles.
+       - fledge-south-s2opcua: Added a new Datapoint Name configuration, allowing users to choose between Browse Name (default) or Node Id for naming datapoints, while asset names derived from parent OPC UA objects remain based on Browse Name.
+The plugin now supports control operations flowing from Fledge to OPC UA devices.
+Additionally, improvements have been made to subscription configuration, and debug trace output is now included in Fledge support bundles.
        - Logging in the fledge-south-opcua plugin has been improved to include more data on the low level OPC UA protocol connections.
-       - foglamp-filter-asset: Added a new option to select which datapoints are sent onwards in the pipeline and improved error handling for rules configuration.
+       - fledge-filter-asset: Added a new option to select which datapoints are sent onwards in the pipeline and improved error handling for rules configuration.
        - The fledge-filter-scale-set has been updated to use an improved user interface to define the set of scale factors and offset to apply.
        - The fledge-filter-metadata plugin has been updated to support substitution of datapoint values and the asset name, not the new meta data values created.
        - The fledge-north-http-c plugin has been updated to support optional HTTP Basic authentication.